jbcodeforce/eda-demo-order-ms/README.md

 # Quarkus app for producing Order events to Kafka using reactive messaging

 This code is to present a Microprofile reactive messaging producer with Schema registry integration.
-This is an instantiation of EDA Quickstart template.
+This is an instantiation of EDA Quickstart template named: [quarkus-reactive-kafka-producer](https://github.com/ibm-cloud-architecture/eda-quickstarts/tree/main/quarkus-reactive-kafka-producer).

 ## How this app was created